premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-12-artificial-intelligence.md

 If you observe each of the points closely, intelligence does not exist purely in the mind.
 It needs a physical body.
 The whole purpose of higher levels of intelligence is to keep this body alive and well, as long as possible.
 Without the physical body, intelligence ceases to exist.
 So, I can say,

-> Intelligence is the product of the body and the mind.
+> Intelligence is a protection mechanism for the body.

 ### Artificial Intelligence